LeonarddeR/rdAccess/readme.md

 ## Features

-* Support for Microsoft Remote Desktop and Citrix XenApp
+* Support for Microsoft Remote Desktop, Citrix and VMware Horizon
 * Speech and braille output
 * Automatic detection of remote braille using NVDA's automatic braille display detection
 * Automatic detection of remote speech using a dedicated detection process that can be disabled in NVDA's settings dialog
-* Partial support for portable copies of NVDA running on a server (no additional administrative privileges required for Microsoft Remote Desktop)
+* Support for portable copies of NVDA running on a server (additional configuration required for Fitrix)
 * Full support for portable copies of NVDA running on a client (no additional administrative privileges required to install the add-on)
 * Multiple active client sessions at the same time
 * Remote desktop instantly available after NVDA start